 - Some people struggle with nocturia, which is frequent urination at night that hinders your ability to sleep and get the rest you need to function properly during the day.

 - Frequent urination is commonly a symptom of another underlying condition.
-There are many health conditions that can cause frequent urination, include:
+There are many health conditions that can cause frequent urination.

-- Besides treating the underlying condition that’s causing frequent urination, natural treatments that you can try at home include:
+- Besides treating the underlying condition that’s causing frequent urination, natural treatments that you can try at home include pelvic floor training, bladder training, watching your fluid intake, checking your medications, modifying your diet and treating the cause.

 Get FREE Access!